-Self-determination is defined by acting as a causal agent over one's life; that is, having the skills, opportunities and supports to engage in goal-directed actions (Shogren, Wehmeyer, Palmer, Forber-Pratt, et al., 2015).
-Enhanced self-determination has been linked to a successful transition from high school to postsecondary education, employment, and community living for all students, including students with significant support needs (Shogren, Wehmeyer, Palmer, Rifenbark, et al., 2015).
-Self-determination can be enhanced through targeted instruction and opportunities to practice and use skills associated with self-determined actions (e.g., choice making, decision making, problem solving, goal setting and attainment, planning, self-management, self-advocacy, self-awareness, and self-knowledge) across contexts, with effective supports and accommodations.
+supports to engage in goal-directed actions (Shogren, Wehmeyer, Palmer, Forber-Pratt, et al., 2015).
+Enhanced self-determination has been linked to a successful transition from high school to postsecondary education, employment, and community living for all students, including students with significant support needs (Shogren, Wehmeyer, Palmer, Rifenbark, & Little, 2015).
+Self-determination can be enhanced through targeted instruction and opportunities to practice and use skills associated with self-determined actions (e.g., choice making, decision making, problem solving, goal setting and attainment, planning, self-management, self-advocacy, self-awareness, self-knowledge) across contexts, with effective supports and accommodations.

-The Self-Determined Learning Model of Instruction (SDLMI; Shogren, Raley, et al., 2018; Wehmeyer, Palmer, Agran, Mithaug, & Martin, 2000) is an evidence-based practice in transition (National Technical Assistance Center on Transition, 2016), and findings from over a dozen quasi-experimental or single-subject design studies (Lee, Wehmeyer, & Shogren, 2015) and large-scale, randomized control trial studies (e.g., Shogren, Palmer, Wehmeyer, Williams-Diehm, & Little, 2012; Wehmeyer, Palmer, Shogren, Williams-Diehm, & Soukup, 2013) provide evidence for the efficacy of the SDLMI.
+The SDLMI (Shogren, Raley, Burke, & Wehmeyer, 2018; Wehmeyer, Palmer, Agran, Mithaug, & Martin, 2000) is an evidence-based practice in transition (National Technical Assistance Center on Transition, 2016), and findings from over a dozen quasi-experimental or single-case design studies (Lee, Wehmeyer, & Shogren, 2015) and large-scale, randomized control trial studies (Shogren, Palmer, Wehmeyer, Williams-Diehm, & Little, 2012; Wehmeyer, Palmer, Shogren, Williams-Diehm, & Soukup, 2013) provide evidence for the efficacy of the SDLMI.
 In 2017, Hagiwara, Shogren, and Leko reviewed the research on the SDLMI, finding 13 of the 21 studies examining the SDLMI included students with intellectual disability and resulted in significantly enhanced goal attainment across multiple curricular areas.
 However, it is not clear the degree to which the students included in these studies had significant support needs, or if they did, how these needs were specifically addressed in instruction.
 Students with significant disabilities require ongoing pervasive supports across life domains (Taub, McCord, & Ryndak, 2017), including supports to engage in interventions like the SDLMI when implemented in the general education classroom and in transition planning (Burke et al., 2019; Raley et al., in press).

-Over the past three years, teachers of students with intellectual disability in Rhode Island (RI) received training and implemented the SDLMI with transition-age students with intellectual disability in an effort to enhance postschool integrated employment outcomes (Burke et al., 2019; Shogren, Burke, Anderson, et al., 2018; Shogren, Burke, Antosh, et al., 2018).
-Other sources more fully describe the research design and outcomes of the RI project, but it is important to note researchers have documented increases in goal attainment and overall self-determination for participating students.
+Over the past 3 years, teachers of students with intellectual disability in Rhode Island (RI) received training and implemented the SDLMI with transition-age students with intellectual disability in an effort to enhance postschool integrated employment outcomes (Burke et al., 2019; Shogren, Burke, et al., 2018; Shogren, et al., 2019).
+Other sources more fully describe the research design and outcomes of the RI project, but it is important to note that researchers have documented increases in goal attainment and overall self-determination for participating students.
 However, these sources have not provided explicit examples of the instructional and educational supports utilized by teachers to enable students with significant support needs to engage with the SDLMI.
-In the following section, we share examples based upon SDLMI implementation with students with significant support needs in RI, focusing on how teachers can effectively support students to set goals, take action, and self-evaluate progress and outcomes, consistent with the three phases of the SDLMI.
+In the following section, we share examples based on SDLMI implementation with students with significant support needs in RI, focusing on how teachers can effectively support students to set goals, take action, and self-evaluate progress and outcomes, consistent with the three phases of the SDLMI.